Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Circle of Trust

-Out of control emotive feelings can take on a (adrenal) life of their own, but you don't have to own bad emotions of this type because you can let them go or weaken them by detaching yourself through correct, safe meditation training and professionally applied TCM techniques.
+Out of control emotive feelings can take on a (adrenal) life of their own, but you don't have to own bad emotions of this type because you can let them go or weaken them by detaching yourself through correct, safe meditation training, counselling and professionally applied TCM techniques.

-The more you fight emotions, the more the emotion(s) want (demand) to be inappropriately, persistently heard, growing and acquiring attention long after the emotional event had happened (sometimes years), this is known as a (subconscious or conscious) mental conflict of interest which can be controlled, diminished or let go by of using accurate, knowledgeable meditation techniques which can help correct (along with qigong, acupuncture, hypnotherapy etc) or teach some control of meta-emotional dysfunctions.
+The more you fight emotions, the more the emotion(s) want (demand) to be inappropriately, persistently heard, growing and acquiring attention long after the emotional event had happened (sometimes years), this is known as a (unconscious or conscious) mental conflict of interest which can be controlled, diminished or let go by of using accurate, knowledgeable meditation techniques which can help correct (along with qigong, acupuncture, hypnotherapy) or teach some control of meta-emotional dysfunctions.

 Emotional destructive short term relief

-Destructive ways to gain some emotional relief (gambling, sex, drinking, drugs, eating or not eating etc) may work for small periods of time by being emotionally numbing, but coping techniques like these can built into a crisis leading to sometimes dire, hard to live with consequences and metaphysically damaging side effects that will need some sort of safe intervention eventually for any possible, long-term emotional change.
+Destructive ways to gain some emotional relief (gambling, sex, drinking, drugs, eating or not eating) may work for small periods of time by being emotionally numbing, but coping techniques like these can built into a crisis leading to sometimes dire, hard to live with consequences and metaphysically damaging side effects that will need some sort of safe intervention eventually for any possible, long-term emotional changetowards good mental health and well-being.

-Accepting hurtful emotions by looking at them without judgments allows you to become detached from them, knowing, understanding and safely nurturing any destructive emotions gently under the microscope of your mind will allow a free flowing analytical process to develop, where the emotionally driven engine is given a refurbishment, with you as the mental mechanic (unless outside intervention is needed to start the process) that cleans, replaces and renews stuck or broken parts of the emotions that are no longer valid, or are out of date for the present moment, and using, being taught these techniques along with possible therapeutic interventions such as acupuncture, hypnotherapy, aromatherapy and qigong meditations can be a powerful way to help deal with any metaphysical destructive processes.
+Accepting hurtful emotions by looking at them without judgments allows individuals to become detached from them, knowing, understanding and safely nurturing any destructive emotions gently under the microscope of your mind will allow a free flowing analytical process to develop, where the emotionally driven engine is given a refurbishment, with the viewer as the mental mechanic (unless outside intervention is needed to start the process) that cleans, replaces and renews stuck or broken parts of the emotions that are no longer valid, or are out of date for the present moment.
+Additionally, being taught these techniques along with possible therapeutic interventions such as acupuncture, hypnotherapy, aromatherapy and qigong meditations whilst being counselled can be a powerful way to help deal with any metaphysical destructive processes.

 Emotions (Yang) and Feelings (Yin)